Flag of Uganda

-During the colonial era the British used a British Blue ensign defaced with the colonial badge, as prescribed in 1865 regulations.
+During the colonial era, the British used a Blue Ensign that was defaced with the colonial badge, as prescribed in 1865 regulations.
 Buganda, the largest of the traditional kingdoms in the colony of Uganda, had its own flag.
-However, in order to avoid appearing to give preference to one region of the colony over any other, the British colonial authorities selected the crane emblem for use on the Blue ensign and other official banners.
+However, in order to avoid appearing to give preference to one region of the colony over any other, the British colonial authorities selected the crane emblem for use on the Blue Ensign and other official banners.